-Curly hair looks gorgeous in updos, and there are many styles to choose from.
-If you have long hair, there is even more versatility, letting you experiment with different styles and how much detail you want.
+Curly hair looks gorgeous in updos, and many styles can be chosen.
+If you have long hair, there is, even more versatility, letting you experiment with different styles and how much detail you want.
 If you are a woman who prefers a classic approach, then you can opt for a curly chignon or French twist.
 Your curls will create a beautiful, textured appearance.
 For a romantic look, opt for a long, loose braid.
 The curls will complement the looseness of the braid, creating a relaxed and unstructured finish.
 You can also pull a few tendrils at the front to frame the face and soften the features.

 41. African Wedding Updo for Natural Black Hair

 Your wedding day is one of the most important days of your life, and you no doubt want everything to be perfect.
 Choosing the right hairstyle is essential; an updo is an excellent option for even the most casual and laid-back celebrations.
 If you want to show off your natural hair texture, you can find a pretty updo that complements your curls.
 Or you could braid the hair in your chosen protective style and then style it into an updo.
 This is also the ideal moment to wear hair accessories, including beads or cuffs, which are symbolic and have been used by African women for centuries.
 Beads have been worn to distinguish social hierarchy and marital status.
 Adding them to your hair can be a way to honor traditions and your heritage.
 A pretty floral headpiece or bejeweled clip are also great alternatives.